ODBEATS/Power-BI-and-Microsoft-Fabric/README.md

 - **Streaming Synthetic Data Generator**
   A synthetic data pipeline is provided to simulate realistic vehicle telemetry and geospatial (GPS) data in real time.
 This includes:
   - Configurable vehicle profiles and telemetry signal ranges
   - Route simulation using live or pre-defined geospatial paths
-  - Emission of data to Event Hubs, IoT Hubs, or REST endpoints
   - Ideal for testing dashboards, training models, or validating alert logic

 ---